The Importance of Complete Content Metadata

 If this metadata is missing or incomplete for a product listing or other type of object/record, it may not be displayed in the search results.

 Fortunately, I’ve worked directly in the underlying CMS for one of the previous examples.
 I can tell you first hand that editing those records and metadata was done one record at a time.
 There’s no mass data management process to easily edit them or data governance (e.g., alerts or flags) to ensure that each object has the minimum desired metadata for listing.
+This is a great example of the need for a strong content operations process.

 Who knows – maybe Birt is free – but there’s no filter in the Price drop-down to show that.